UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fixed-rate plans offer price protection, while greener options provide carbon offsets, and reducing usage cuts both costs and emissions.

-Constellation often integrates these options into specific “Greener Life” style plans, while SCANA sometimes offers them as add-ons.
-If your plan doesn’t include offsets, the most effective environmentally mindful choice you can make is reducing consumption.
+Constellation often integrates environmentally mindful choices into specific “Greener Life” plans where a portion of your usage is matched with carbon credits.
+SCANA Energy sometimes offers similar carbon offset products as add-ons.
+If your plan doesn’t include offsets, the most effective choice you can make is reducing your consumption.
 You can learn more about minimizing your footprint by checking our guide on sustainable living.

 Infographic showing a person choosing between Constellation (lower bills) and SCANA Energy (flexible payments).